First Year Student FAQ - Health Sciences

 - If you feel you lack confidence overall, you should contact your mentor for advice regarding assignments.
 (Note - they won't write them for you!
 But they can help you.)

-- The other thing you can do is go and see the Faculty Student Adviser in the Student Centre.
+- The other thing you can do is go and see a Student Adviser in the Student Centre.
 They will advise you regarding the availability of a number of student learning resources.

 - Mentor Program - More information about course mentors in the School of Health Sciences